flammafex/clout/README.md

 _A mission of [The Carpocratian Church of Commonality and Equality](https://carpocratian.org/en/church/)_.</div>
 <div align=center><img src="mission.png" width=256 height=200></div></div>

-# Clout - Uncensorable Reputation Protocol
+# START SPREADING THE NEWS

 **Clout** is an uncensorable reputation protocol that inverts the logic of [Scarcity](https://github.com/flammafex/Scarcity):